Papua New Guinea

 Australians are usually quick to denounce anyone exploiting loopholes or problems in societies.
 (Dealing with pornography is perhaps an exception.
 Technically, pornography is illegal in every Australian state.
 Even so, the porn industry thrives due to a mail-order business operating out of the Australian Capital Territory and the Northern Territory.)

 Sponsors also reacted, and pulled advertising estimated to be worth more than 20 million yen ($195,000).
 The newspaper issued a 1277-word apology, reprimanded several staff and put Connell on three months' disciplinary leave.
-The actions of Connel were quite typical of many Australians in Japan.
-Instead of trying to learn something about the culture, they just find fault with it.

 Most Japanese don't eat whales and have no desire to eat whales.
 They do; however, reserve the right to eat whales.
 They consider criticism of whaling as a form of racism that is akin to an Indian telling an Australian not to eat beef.
 According to Buddhist ideology, there is no difference between a fish and a marine mammal and Australians have no moral right to say there is.
 In any case, the Japanese have noted that they are being targeted in a way that other whaling nations, such as Norway and Iceland, are not.
 This selective targeting of Japan is seen as a sign of Australian racism.
 In addition, because Australia has actively tried to stop the Japanese taking whales from Japanese waters, the Japanese consider Australia's anti-whaling stance to be interference in its territorial integrity